-Another problem was that they were indebted for their success to a woman, and not an entirely “respectable” one at that.
+Another problem was that they were indebted for their success to a woman.
 At the age of fifty-one Sarah Farmer was unmarried, having turned down eighteen proposals of marriage and broken three engagements.
 Unlike many of her contemporaries, such as Jane Addams, she didn’t work primarily in the fields of social action common among women, such as child welfare, temperance, or urban reform.
 Instead, Sarah J. Farmer had decided to shape directly the male-dominated strands of thought that emerged from New England’s intellectual elites..

 Many people tried to convince Sarah Farmer that the high ideals on which she ran Green Acre were unrealistic, but she pushed back.
 “With regard to forming a corporation at Green Acre,” she wrote, “that cannot be.
 It has been suggested three times, and it has nearly crushed the life out of the work.
 The moment that a corporation gains possession, the Spirit of Green Acre is gone.”